 What Are My Rights and Responsibilities As a Student?

-The Accessibility Center for Education (ACE) provides educational services and access for eligible students with documented disabilities who intend to pursue coursework at Golden West College (GWC).
+The Disabled Student Programs and Services (DSPS) provides educational services and access for eligible students with documented disabilities who intend to pursue coursework at Golden West College (GWC).
 A variety of programs and services are available, which allow eligible students with disabilities the opportunity to participate fully in all aspects of college programs and activities through appropriate and reasonable accommodations.

 1. I have the right to receive services and reasonable accommodations based on my disability-related educational limitations according to Section 504, Section 508, ADA, and Title 5 Guidelines.